Skip to content

 position = 1,

 The (optional) position of the configuration item in the scripts' configuration screen presented to the user.
-By default the order in which the functions are defined is used as position.
+Items are sorted by position first, and items sharing the same position are then sorted alphabetically by their name.

 valuePerTask = false,